The Vertical Logic of Hamiltonian Methods (Part 1): Second Example: Schr odinger's Equation

-Nonetheless it should be emphasize that the ``classical'' perspective described here neither originates nor requires specific metaphysical presumptions beyond the mentioned continuity and causality: To this point we did not (need to) specify what the density $\rho$ actually represents.
-It might still be open for philosophers to argue for a ``real'' matter density or ``just'' a probability density.
 Whatever philosophy will eventually prevail, it should be noted that Max Born, awarded the Nobel prize for his probabilistic interpretation of the wave-function, wrote\cite{Born1956}: \begin{quotation} though the wave functions are representing, by their square, probabilities, they have a character of reality.
 That probability has some kind of reality cannot be denied.
-How could, otherwise, a prediction based on probability calculus have any application to the real world? \end{quotation} Hence even Born, a virulent defender of the Copenhagen philosophy, could not believe in it's most obscure anti-realistic gospel.
+How could, otherwise, a prediction based on probability calculus have any application to the real world? \end{quotation} Hence even Born, a virulent defender of the Copenhagen philosophy, could not believe in it's most obscure anti-realistic gospel: Whatever the wave function represents, it can not fully be abstracted from reality if it is supposed to represent (aspects of) this reality.
 Maybe there is, after all, no reason to scandalize the appearance of probability densities, nor to scandalize the imagery of electron--waves.
 Probabilites are known in classical mechanics as well and the ``difficulties'' to decide between waves and particles are known from classical physics as well.
-Quantum theory is not a new disease but the cure of a long-standing problem that we simply were not aware of: How to rationalize motion in space in terms of strict local causality.
+Quantum theory is not a new disease but the cure of a long-standing problem that physics was not aware of: How to rationalize motion of extended matter in space in terms of strict local causality.